FICTION 1: ECONOMIC CRISIS

-FACT: Claims that Clinton-era sanctions continue to impede Iranian activists’ access to the internet are baseless.
+FACT: Claims that sanctions continue to impede Iranian activists’ access to the internet are baseless.
 In reality, Iranians’ limited access to the internet is a result of the Iranian regime’s crushing censorship program.
-For example Iran blocks millions of websites, including more than 50% of the world’s top websites such as Facebook and Twitter, while its senior officials like the supreme leader, president, and foreign minister all maintain a robust social media presence on these very same platforms.
+For example, Iran blocks millions of websites, including more than 50% of the world’s top websites such as Facebook and Twitter, while its senior officials like the supreme leader, president, and foreign minister all maintain a robust social media presence on these very same platforms.
 The Iranian government also jams satellites to prevent foreign broadcasts from reaching the Iranian public, and keeps the internet artificially slow to curb internet use within Iran.
-By contrast, the U.S. has provided multiple sanctions exemptions and funding to technology companies specifically to facilitate the delivery of modern communications equipment to Iran and foster communication between Iranians and the rest of the world.
+By contrast, the U.S. government has provided multiple sanctions exemptions and funding to technology companies specifically to facilitate the delivery of modern communications equipment to Iran and foster communication between Iranians and the rest of the world.
 According to the Financial Times, since the 2018 protests that enveloped Iran, the U.S. government has been steadily increasing its efforts to provide “apps, servers and other technology to help people communicate, visit banned websites, install anti-tracking software and navigate date shutdowns.”

 FICTION 7: COST TO UNITED STATES

 FACT: U.S. sanctions on Iran do not cost U.S. companies substantial revenue.
-A report misleadingly claimed that between 1995 and 2012 Iranian sanctions cost the U.S. “$175 billion in lost export revenue or 200,000 lost jobs in one year.”
-The Washington Post’s Glenn Kessler has refuted its specious arguments. .
+A report misleadingly claimed that between 1995 and 2012, Iranian sanctions cost the U.S. “$175 billion in lost export revenue or 200,000 lost jobs in one year.”
+The Washington Post’s Glenn Kessler has refuted its specious arguments.
 The $175 billion figure for lost export revenue is not, as the report implies, a per annum figure, but an estimate for lost export revenue over the course of 18 years.
 The $175 billion total figure is also grossly inflated, as it is predicated on a disingenuous theoretical best-case context.
 Such a scenario was never plausible in view of the Iranian regime’s commitment to its “Death to America” ideology.
 Prior to 1995, under the rule of ayatollahs, U.S. exports to Iran did not exceed $750 million.
 In fact, the average value of U.S. exports to Iran from 1985-1994 was $268 million.
 The study’s inference – that U.S. exports could have jumped to $10 billion a year – is ludicrous.
 The report claims that “the negative impact of sanctions to the U.S. economy has been staggering.”
 However, even if one were to take the $175 billion figure at face value, it would only mean a loss of 0.5% of total U.S. exports over that 18-year period.

 FICTION 8: EMPOWER IRAN

-Sanctions empower the Iranian regime at the expense of opposition.
-They impoverish the citizens, thereby reinforcing their dependence on the government.
+Sanctions empower the Iranian regime by impoverishing Iranians, thereby reinforcing their dependence on and support for the government.

 FACT: Iranians have in large part blamed the government’s massive economic mismanagement for the country’s poor economic performance.
 That’s why there has been a slow burn of protests since December 2017 throughout the country.
 Meanwhile, Iranian politicians routinely point the finger at each other.
-For example, Iran’s speaker of Parliament, Ali Larijani, has claimed that 80% of Iran’s economic problems stem from mismanagement.
+For example, Iran’s parliament speaker, Ali Larijani, has claimed that 80% of Iran’s economic problems stem from mismanagement.
 Senior officials within the Islamic Revolutionary Guard Corps have also alternatively blamed “the choice made by the people” for Iran’s economic malaise.
-By putting Iran’s leadership in the position of defending its corrupt behavior to the public, sanctions actually seem to empower opposition leaders who promise an alternative to the status quo.
-Indeed, President Rouhani was elected in 2013 on a platform of moderation and nuclear cooperation in service of Iran’s economy.
-Rouhani has since reneged on his international and domestic commitments to produce “quick negotiations,” withholding information on Iran’s nuclear program to the IAEA.
+By putting Iran’s leadership in the position of defending its corrupt behavior to the public, sanctions actually empower opposition leaders who promise an alternative to the status quo.

 FICTION 9: SANCTIONS INEFFECTIVE

-FACT: The Iran sanctions regime has proved to be a model of success for the efficacy of sanctions.
-There is widespread agreement that sanctions against Iran have succeeded in bringing its leaders to the negotiating table.
-For example, U.S. Treasury Secretary Lew credited “the most sweeping, most powerful, most innovative, and most comprehensive sanctions regime in history...” for bringing Iran to the negotiating table.
-Moreover, it was current U.S. Secretary of State John Kerry who stated that “outreach alone is not a strategy.
+FACT: Sanctions on Iran have worked.
+There is widespread agreement that sanctions against Iran succeeded in bringing the regime to the negotiating table during the Obama administration.
+Former U.S. Treasury Secretary Jacob Lew credited “the most sweeping, most powerful, most innovative, and most comprehensive sanctions regime in history...” for bringing Iran to the negotiating table.
+Former U.S. Secretary of State John Kerry stated that “outreach alone is not a strategy.
 If diplomacy is to work, it must be backed by the prospect of tough, escalating multilateral sanctions strong enough to actually change behavior.”
-Rouhani himself has said that the regime needed to negotiate over its nuclear problem due to the country’s economic crisis.
+Even Iranian President Hassan Rouhani has said that the regime needed to negotiate over its nuclear problem due to the country’s economic crisis.
 Indeed, in the aftermath of the U.S. withdrawal from the nuclear deal in 2018 and the institution of the Trump administration’s maximum pressure campaign, Foreign Minister Javad Zarif has publicly hinted at openness to negotiations with the Trump administration.